seanhess/seanhess.github.com/_posts/2015-08-17-practical-haskell-importing-code.md

     extra-deps: []
     resolver: lts-3.1

 So everything in lts-3.1 is knows to work together.
-You can see all the available packages in lts-3.1 right here: [https://www.stackage.org/lts-3.1](https://www.stackage.org/lts-3.1)
+You can see all the available packages in lts-3.1 right here: [https://www.stackage.org/lts-3.1][lts-3.1]

 What if it's not on stackage?
 -----------------------------

-If you need the bleeding edge, or need to depend on a package not in stack, you can add them to your `extra-deps` field in `stack.yaml`, and tell it exactly what version to use.
+If you need the bleeding edge, or need to depend on a package not on stackage, you can add them to your `extra-deps` field in `stack.yaml`, and tell it exactly which version to use.
 You still need to add them to your `.cabal` file too.

 For example, I use [RethinkDB](http://rethinkdb.com) for a database.
-The driver I use is here on hackage: https://hackage.haskell.org/package/rethinkdb, but it isn't in stackage lts-3.1.
+The driver I use is here on hackage: https://hackage.haskell.org/package/rethinkdb, but it isn't in [LTS Haskell 3.1][lts-3.1].
 If I want to use it, I add it like this:

 Stack.yaml